The Complete College Dorm Packing Checklist for First-Year Students (Updated for 2026)

 - Chances are that unless you are living on the first floor of a dorm, you will have to climb stairs with all of their stuff.
 This is incentive enough to keep things to a minimum.

 - In our case, our son was much easier than our daughters.
 He didn’t care about what kind of bedding he had.
 Additionally having decorations was of no concern to him.
 However, he did want 30 pairs of socks and underwear so he didn’t have to do laundry very often.
+If you have a boy who cares about being prepared, then this list will work for him too!

 - Speaking of laundry your child will have to do their own laundry so make sure you supply them with quarters.
 Some but certainly not all college campuses have updated their laundry facilities to accept the swipe of their student ID which can be loaded with “college cash”.
 A laundry bag or laundry basket is a good idea to help keep clutter down and make taking clothes to the laundry area easier.